openfaas/faas/BACKERS.md

 Companies using OpenFaaS with their products or projects are encouraged to join at Gold or Platinum tier.
 Commercial support is also available.

-## How to become a backer or Insider
+## How to become a Sponsor or Insider

 ## Insiders Subscription